chef/chef-web-docs/chef_master/source/install_delivery_ssh.rst

       $ rake info:list_core_services

 #.
 Navigate to your CHEF_SERVER_URL, and then login with ``delivery:delivery``.
 #.
 Click on **Nodes**.
-You'll see your |chef delivery| server, your build nodes, and nodes for any other optional features that you installed.
+You'll see your |delivery| server, your build nodes, and nodes for any other optional features that you installed.
 #.
 Get the credentials and URL with the following command:

    .. code-block:: bash